catdogsuper/ZestKit/README.md

 - **ZestKitQuickDatabase**
   A lightweight and easy-to-use database framework for local data storage.
 It provides simple APIs for CRUD operations, making data management intuitive and efficient.

+## Why Are Some Modules in Binary (xcframework) Closed Source?

+- Currently, this library is in the testing phase.
+- Some code is undergoing adjustments and improvements.
+- Please do not use it in production environments.
+- We will open source the code after the follow-up is completed.

 ## Installation